elastos/Elastos.Node/docs/archives/step-by-step-setup/installing-programs/installing-elastos-ela.md

 # Installing Elastos ELA

 Running the following command to install and configure Elastos ELA.
+ELA is the only program in the `mainchain` profile, and is also the first program installed by the `full` profile.

 ```bash
 $ ~/node/node.sh ela init